ahmedjk34/tech-haven/README.md

 ## Tech Used

-- **Next.js** for client and server-side rendering, routing, and creating dynamic e-commerce pages.
+- **Next.js & Typescript** for client and server-side rendering, routing, and creating dynamic e-commerce pages.
 - **MongoDB & Mongoose** for managing product data and user information.
 - **SASS** for styling and ensuring a modern, responsive design.
 - **NextAuth** for managing user authentication and real-time updates.